falent/googleHomeAssistantExpressNodeJS/README.md

 ### 3. Docker

 #### Docker Installation
-If you use Windows install [Docker Tools](https://download.docker.com/win/stable/DockerToolbox.exe) on your machine or if you are a linux user install [Docker CE (Community Edition)](https://docs.docker.com/engine/installation/#desktop).
-To test your Docker installation execute the following command:
+If you use Windows install [Docker Tools](https://download.docker.com/win/stable/DockerToolbox.exe) on your machine or if you use docker under linux [Docker CE (Community Edition)](https://docs.docker.com/engine/installation/#desktop) to test your Docker installation execute the following command:

+linux:

 `$ sudo docker run hello-world`

+windows:

+`docker run hello-world`

+If you don't see in windows this output:

+`Hello from Docker!
+This message shows that your installation appears to be working correctly.`

+Please be sure that you started "docker quickstart terminal".
+All Docker commands you can execute in cmd terminal.

 ### 4. Docker Containers

-Open a first terminal tab and clone my git repository from Github.
-Please do all steps in that order which is described here :) We will create 2 containers which will be connected to each other in one docker virtual network.
+Please do all steps in that order which is described below :) We will create 2 containers which will be connected to each other in one docker virtual network.

 #### IV.1  Project configuration<div id='id-project-configuration'/>
-Please remain with catalog names as we named them.
-Of course you can use your own names but in that case stick with that with all commands

 #### Linux
 Open your terminal and execute following commands: